bbbbencody/a-star-j-gatsby/src/pages/index.md

     Aaron James is a full-service handyman and contractor.
 With experience in everything from plumbing to landscaping and deck building, Aaron has the knowledge to get the job done for you.
-description: " Services provided such as landscaping, building of fences, decks, wooden planters,cabinet installs and more! "
+description: " Services provided such as plumbing, landscaping, building of fences, decks, wooden planters,cabinet installs and more! "
 intro:
   blurbs:
     - image: /img/img_7500.jpg